-When the brain is starved of oxygen it often causes the person to have problems with memory of the attack and they may feel confused.
+"I felt like I didn't know my own name afterwards, all I could think during the attack was, I can't believe I'm going to die like this."
+Anon victim When the brain is starved of oxygen it often causes the person to have problems with memory of the attack and they may feel confused.
 The confusion will usually settle but the memory of the attack might never be clear.

-If your brain has been starved of oxygen for a long time or there have been lots of strangulation attacks over some time, then you might notice ongoing brain problems, like forgetfulness or difficulty concentrating.
+If your brain has been starved of oxygen or there have been lots of strangulation attacks over some time, then you might notice ongoing brain problems, like forgetfulness or difficulty concentrating.
+Survivors of strangulation have shared that experiencing difficulties with memory is something that had a profound impact on them.
 See your GP if you are worried about this.

 You might notice symptoms that could be a combination of PTSD and brain injury.
 You might have poor sleep, memory problems, mood swings, difficulty organising yourself, hypervigilance and anxiety.
 These are hard to deal with and will affect your confidence.

 These symptoms are a result of being a victim and not because you are weak or to blame.